All Episodes

 Don't go.

-Do you remember the uh battery maker?
+Do you remember the battery maker, the electric car battery maker A123 systems?

-Like the solar industry and all the other green energy, the wind gang and so forth.
+You might remember they were recipients of stimulus cash, green energy stimulus cash from Obama, like the solar industry and all the other green energy, the wind gang and so forth.

-And now they're being bought.
+And now they're being bought at ChiComs.

-The ChICOMs.
+The ChiComs.

 What a way.

-The ChICOMs own a lot of our debt anyway.
+The ChiComs own a lot of our debt anyway.

-and an American company to boot that is in an industry targeted by Obama as the wave of the future.
+So what a brilliant way to funnel money to the ChiComs and an American company to boot that is in an industry targeted by Obama as the wave of the future.

-So now the ChICOMs own a battery company in America that has gone bankrupt.
+So now the ChiComs own a battery company in America that has gone bankrupt.

-I really did not know over the weekend that the Democrats had anointed Hillary Clinton as their nominee, but the New York Times has an article kicking off Hillary's campaign today.
+I didn't know, I really did not know over the weekend that the Democrats had anointed Hillary Clinton as their nominee.

-Jody Cantor, they've got that article, and you just heard Carville and everybody on board.
+And you just heard Carville and everybody on board.

 It's already done.

-90% of Democrats, 90% of world leaders, everybody wants Hillary.
+90% of Democrats, 90% of world leaders.

-Bill wants Hillary, everybody wants Hillary.
+Bill wants Hillary.

 Go ahead and say, January 2017, she moves in the Oval Office.